Become the teacher you wish you'd had. Transform your classroom with empathy and connection.

 This course focuses on creating safe spaces in our classrooms to support our children and young people’s mental health and emotional wellbeing.
 We explore how (and why) to discuss controversial issues in the classroom, helping children to learn to develop resilience whilst exploring some of the key issues facing us in the 21st century.
 We share simple and empowering teaching and learning strategies for staff to help pupils to feel resilient and empowered facing these challenges.

 You will explore some of the root causes of mental health issues in our schools, and some of the long-term supportive practices, using a range of approaches to nurture resilience, empathy and connection.

-You will explore facilitation as a method of teaching and learn a range of pedagogical techniques to transform your classroom.
-These methods allow students to feel more engaged and connected to themselves and to some of the wider issues happening around them and also develop stronger connections to the school community.
+You will explore facilitation as a method of teaching and learn a range of pedagogical techniques to transform your classroom into a safe and healthy environment.
+These methods allow students to feel more engaged and connected to themselves, to feel confident discussing some the tricky issues happening around them and also develop stronger connections to the school community.